armadaproject/armada/docs/design.md

 The executor must regularly renew the lease of all jobs it leases, otherwise leases expire and jobs will be considered failed and executed on different cluster.

 #### Job Events
-Jobs events are used to show when a job reaches a new state, such as submitted, running, completed.
+Job events are used to show when a job reaches a new state, such as submitted, running, completed.
 They hold generic information about events (such as created-time) along with state specific information (such as exit-code for completed jobs).

 Armada records events of all jobs against the job set the job belongs to.
 Events for a given job set are available through the API.

 Armada records all necessary events to fully reconstruct state of the job at any time.
-This allows us to erase all job data from jobs database after the job finishes and keep only the events.
+This allows us to erase all job data from the jobs database after the job finishes and keep only the events.

 The current implementation utilises Redis streams to store job events.